merciremi/remicodes/_posts/2025-10-07-test-your-rails-app-with-minitest-a-much-needed-tutorial.md

 - My test file starts with `require "test_helper"`, which loads the Rails testing environment (database, fixtures, helpers, etc.)
 - `UserTest` now inherits from `ActiveSupport::TestCase`, which inherits from `Minitest::Test`.
 This allows Rails to define additional assertions.
 - Minitest's test method definition (`def test_returns_the_full_name`) is now abstracted into the Rails DSL (`test "returns the full name"`).
 This syntax is just a method, `test`, that takes a description and a block as arguments ([see the code source](https://github.com/rails/rails/blob/main/activesupport/lib/active_support/testing/declarative.rb){:target="_blank"}).
-- `User.create` now instantiates a new record in the test database.

 Since `ActiveSupport::TestCase` inherits from `Minitest::Test`, I can also mix and match syntaxes if I ever feel so inclined: